mcglasp/ms3/README.md

 and the extended and standard searches are performed once more.
 A future development of this feature would be to reformat the code considerably to perform these functions more efficiently and more quickly, and also identify a preferred hierarchy to the order in which the various types of searches are performed.

-I am currently working on a regex pattern, string-to-digit number replacement (and vice versa).

 ## Security issues

 Once the project was 90% complete I met with my mentor to look over the app.
 He was able to circumvent site security in a couple of crucial ways: